-The messages from the 2017 Tree of Remembrance campaign can be seen by clicking on the link here.
+The messages from the 2019 Tree of Remembrance campaign are updated every few days.
+The list of names received up to the 23rd December can be seen by clicking here.

 In 2004 two very astute Wolverhampton

 Rotarians had an idea of how to raise money over the Christmas period for local charities.

 In fairness they had seen a Christmas tree operated by Telford rotary clubs in Telford town centre surrounded by hundreds of poignant messages from loved lost relatives posted by the public and thought if it can work there surely it can work in Wolverhampton.